Short (finance): History

 The practice of short selling was likely invented in 1609 by Dutch businessman Isaac Le Maire, a sizeable shareholder of the Dutch East India Company (Vereenigde Oostindische Compagnie or VOC in Dutch).
-Short selling can exert downward pressure on the underlying stock, driving down the price of shares of that security.
-This, combined with the seemingly complex and hard-to-follow tactics of the practice, has made short selling a historical target for criticism.
-At various times in history, governments have restricted or banned short selling.

 The London banking house of Neal, James, Fordyce and Down collapsed in June 1772, precipitating a major crisis that included the collapse of almost every private bank in Scotland, and a liquidity crisis in the two major banking centres of the world, London and Amsterdam.
 The bank had been speculating by shorting East India Company stock on a massive scale, and apparently using customer deposits to cover losses.
-It was perceived as having a magnifying effect in the violent downturn in the Dutch tulip market in the eighteenth century.
-In another well-referenced example, George Soros became notorious for "breaking the Bank of England" on Black Wednesday of 1992, when he sold short more than $10 billion worth of pounds sterling.

 The term short was in use from at least the mid-nineteenth century.
-It is commonly understood that the word "short" (i.e. 'lacking') is used because the short seller is in a deficit position with his brokerage house.
+It is commonly understood that the word "short" (i.e. 'lacking') is used because the short seller is in a deficit position with their brokerage house regarding the securities that they have borrowed.

 Jacob Little, known as The Great Bear of Wall Street, began shorting stocks in the United States in 1822.

-Short sellers were blamed for the Wall Street Crash of 1929.
+Short sellers were one of the groups blamed for the Wall Street crash of 1929.
 Regulations governing short selling were implemented in the United States in 1929 and in 1940.
 Political fallout from the 1929 crash led Congress to enact a law banning short sellers from selling shares during a downtick; this was known as the uptick rule and was in effect until 3 July 2007, when it was removed by the Securities and Exchange Commission (SEC Release No. 34-55970).
 President Herbert Hoover condemned short sellers and even J. Edgar Hoover said he would investigate short sellers for their role in prolonging the Depression.

-A few years later, in 1949, Alfred Winslow Jones founded a fund (that was unregulated) that bought stocks while selling other stocks short, hence hedging some of the market risk, and the hedge fund was born.
+In 1949, Alfred Winslow Jones founded a fund (that was unregulated) that bought stocks while selling other stocks short, hence hedging some of the market risk, which is generally considered to be the first hedge fund.

-Negative news, such as litigation against a company, may also entice professional traders to sell the stock short in hope of the stock price going down.

-During the dot-com bubble, shorting a start-up company could backfire since it could be taken over at a price higher than the price at which speculators shorted.
-Short-sellers were forced to cover their positions at acquisition prices, while in many cases the firm often overpaid for the start-up.